Magnetic drilling machine: Light weight

 Very light weight types magnetic drills are very popular to perform several operations where the weight of a machine to carry is a great concern like working on an electric pole, mobile tower, TV tower, bridge, etc.

 Automatic and semi-automatic feed

-Magnetic core drilling machines with fully and semi-automatic drill feed are very popular these days.
+Magnetic core drilling machines with fully and semi-automatic drill feed are one of the most popular types of magnetic drilling machines.
 These machines help in saving time and energy and resulting in more production.

 Pneumatic

 Pneumatic core drilling machines are used where there is a danger of explosion or fire due to electrical sparking.
 The motor is driven by compressed air and the magnet is a permanent magnet instead of an electromagnet.

 Cordless

 Battery operated magnetic core drilling machines are used for a work place where there is no electricity.
 The motor is driven by a rechargeable battery.
 The magnet for these machines is either an electromagnet or a permanent magnet.